-With the General Data Protection Regulation (GDPR) almost upon us, a lot of marketers anticipate several changes on how they market in the social network platform Facebook.
+With the General Data Protection Regulation (GDPR) almost upon us, a lot of marketers anticipate several changes in how they market on the social network platform Facebook.
 After all, once it becomes active from May 25, 2018, EU-based companies and other companies across the globe that process EU residents’ personal data become affected by this regulation.

 If you’re using Facebook marketing to promote your dropshipping business and the like, the GDPR affects your marketing techniques.
 After all, these sweeping protections have a huge impact on the way you use Facebook’s data in order to drive more audiences, target prospects, and store their data.

 Here are some things to consider once the GDPR takes effect:

 Facebook Marketing Will Have a New Opt-in Feature